shivajiva101/minetest-gamehub/ReadMe.md

  ``/jail Steve 1w trolling a staff member ``

- this would jail Steve for 1 week and will automatically expire.
+ would jail Steve for 1 week and automatically expire.
 The hub_mod privilege is required before you can jail players.
  To unjail a currently jailed player use the following command:

  ``/unjail <player>``